OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/virtual-machines/workloads/sap/high-availability-guide-suse.md

    <pre><code>
    sudo vi /etc/waagent.conf

-   # Set hello property ResourceDisk.EnableSwap tooy
+   # Set the property ResourceDisk.EnableSwap to y
    # Create and use swapfile on resource disk.
    ResourceDisk.EnableSwap=<b>y</b>

-   # Set hello size of hello SWAP file with property ResourceDisk.SwapSizeMB
+   # Set the size of the SWAP file with property ResourceDisk.SwapSizeMB
-   # hello free space of resource disk varies by virtual machine size.
+   # The free space of resource disk varies by virtual machine size.
 Make sure that you do not set a value that is too big.
-You can check hello SWAP space with command swapon
+You can check the SWAP space with command swapon
-   # Size of hello swapfile.
+   # Size of the swapfile.
    ResourceDisk.SwapSizeMB=<b>2000</b>
    </code></pre>

-   重新啟動 hello 代理程式 tooactivate hello 變更
+   重新啟動代理程式以啟動變更

    <pre><code>
    sudo service waagent restart